 What to Expect at Khatsahlano

 The Khatsahlano Street Party features multiple stages with over fifty local performing artists as well as market vendors, street performers, food trucks and an artisan market.
-Essentially it’s a massive street party, much like Car Free Day events or Greek Day on Broadway are at other times in the summer, although with more and larger concerts.
+Essentially it’s a massive street party, much like Car Free Day events or Greek Day on Broadway, which are at other times in the summer.
+Khatsahlano though has more and larger concerts.

-At the daylong event there are usually yoga sessions, cooking demonstrations, an urban obstacle course, drums, arts and crafts stations, a climbing wall, photo booth, lots of dancing and more.
+At the daylong Khatsahlano event there are usually yoga sessions, cooking demonstrations, an urban obstacle course, drums, arts and crafts stations, a climbing wall, a photo booth, lots of dancing and more.

 Live music takes place on a number of stages over the course of the day.
-Below is the schedule lineup for 2018.
+To get an idea of what to expect in future years, below is the schedule lineup for 2019.

-The TD Music Stage is at Burrard Street, the Hyundai Stage is at Maple, the Coast Capital Stage is at Vine Street, the Music BC Stage is at Balsam and the Buddha Barn Stage is at MacDonald.
+The TD Music Stage is at Burrard Street, the Still Creek Stage is at Maple, the Coast Capital Stage is at Vine Street and the Music BC Stage is at Balsam.

 Note: Concert times and performance details are subject to change.

 On the TD Burrard Stage (in 2019)